 1. Greater coordination and cooperation between national, state and local governments and young people and youth advocacy and support agencies in relation to policies that impact young people.

-2. Improved programs and services that redress the inequities faced by Aboriginal and Torres Strait Islander young people.
+2. Improved programs and services that redress the inequities faced by First Nations young people.

 3. Policies and institutions that encourage young people to participate in all aspects of political life and policymaking, helping them to develop decision-making and leadership skills.
 This should be promoted by requiring that all schools implement initiatives that support students to understand democratic citizenship and the electoral process, and to take part in school and community decision-making.